 Medical and Food-Grade Equipment

-To ensure Chalco silver-based brazing alloys perform optimally across different equipment and base metals, the following process essentials and common on-site questions provide a quick reference.
-For special conditions not covered, please consult our application engineers.
+To ensure Chalco silver brazing alloy systems perform reliably across different base metals, joint designs, and heating methods, the following process guidelines and frequently asked questions provide a practical reference for industrial brazing operations.
+For special conditions not covered below, our application engineers can offer tailored recommendations.

 Recommended Heating Methods and Temperature Windows

-- Flame: Neutral to slightly reducing flame; stop once the alloy shows bright flow
+- Flame brazing: Use a neutral to slightly reducing flame; stop heating once the alloy exhibits smooth, bright flow to avoid zinc evaporation or base-metal overheating.

-- Vacuum/Furnace: Preheat 50 ℃ below solidus; complete brazing at 20 ℃ above liquidus
+- Vacuum or furnace brazing: Preheat components to about 50 ℃ below alloy solidus, then complete brazing at approximately 20 ℃ above liquidus.

 Recommended Joint Clearances